Royal Ascot 2023: Race times, how to watch on TV and betting tips

 The glitz and glamour of British racing’s most famous meeting returns this month as thousands descend on Berkshire for Royal Ascot.

-The meeting brings together a selection of the world’s best Flat horses for five days of fantastic racing action.
+The meeting brings together a selection of the world’s best flat horses for five days of racing action.

 The late Queen was a renowned racing fan, with Royal Ascot being her favourite meeting.
 This year the Platinum Jubilee Stakes will be renamed the Queen Elizabeth II Stakes in her honour.